Saline vs. Silicone Implants

 If a silicone implant ruptures, the patient may not notice it immediately, if they notice it at all.
 This is called a “silent rupture” because the silicone from inside the implant may stay within the fibrous tissue surrounding the implant.
 This can lead to breast pain, firmness, or changes to the shape of the breast.
 It is important to have your silicone implants evaluated over time to identify a rupture if it occurs.

-Silicone implants are cleared by the FDA for women aged 22 and older.
+Silicone is cleared by the FDA for women aged 22 and older.

 If a saline implant ruptures, the implant will deflate, making the decrease in the volume of the breast obvious to the patient.
 The body will safely absorb the saline solution, but the implant shell will need to be removed.